 The Luther College Symphony Orchestra, Luther’s largest and oldest orchestral ensemble, maintains an active rehearsal and performance schedule during the academic year, from early September to late May.
-More than eighty student musicians, representing a variety of academic disciplines, perform with Symphony Orchestra.
+Nearly seventy student musicians, representing a variety of academic disciplines, perform with Symphony Orchestra.
 Many members also sing in a choir, play in a band or jazz ensemble, and form small chamber groups.
 Symphony Orchestra is conducted by Daniel Baldwin.

 In addition to regular concerts featuring masterworks of the orchestral literature, Symphony Orchestra takes great pride in performing new music on a regular basis.
 Since 2001, the orchestra has been pleased to present six world premiers.
 The orchestra also collaborates with the Luther College choirs in biennial performances of major choral-orchestral works and in the annual Christmas at Luther festival performances.